 Thank you so much to Kitchen Supreme for sponsoring this post and giveaway.

 Finally, I'm finally sharing my nut-free vegan alfredo sauce.
 And for a fun twist, over zoodles (zucchini noodles).
 You will understand why later in the post.
 Ever since I posted my 20 Minute Alfredo 3 months ago, it has become one of the most, if not the most, popular recipe on my blog.
 It seems that it is constantly between that one and my original Vegan Garlic Alfredo Sauce that is from over 2 years ago.
 However, so many have been begging for a nut-free version.
-I've been saving it for the perfect time to share it, and since it's been a good amount of time since my last alfredo post, today is your lucky day.

 Would you believe that my hubby said he likes this one better?
 I don't see how, but it just proves that we are so different.